jzhang23/whack-a-mole/README.md

 Use tabs to switch in between the three buttons (Stop, Start, Reset) and hit enter to select the button you're on.

-Implemented aria labels that can be read out by assistive technologies.
+Includes aria labels that can be read out by assistive technologies.